2019 Rate Change Q & A

 - What can I do to reduce my electric costs?
 Can MLEC provide any assistance?

 There are multiple large projects that are in various stages of design and implementation that will contribute to increased costs.
-These include a significant increase in our Right-of-Way (ROW) program; the design and implementation of a new metering system; a new GPS-based asset management system, and building modifications to update the heating system, make security upgrades, bring areas up to code and increase efficiency in layout.
-In the next couple of years, our Right-of-Way (tree trimming) program will have the most significant impact.
+These include: continuing our Right-of-Way (ROW) program; the design and implementation of a new metering system; a new GPS-based asset management system, and building modifications to update the heating system, make security upgrades, bring areas up to code and increase efficiency in layout.

 The final decision is made by the Board of Directors who have been voted in by the Cooperative’s members.
 Cooperatives are member organizations, unlike most other businesses.
 This places a unique responsibility on cooperative directors to be sensitive to the needs of members and balance all members’ interests.
 Therefore, director decisions are not based on profit, but on what the needs of the members are, while keeping the cooperative financially sound.
 All money received from members goes back into the cooperative, paying for our purchased power and funding improvements and maintenance to our infrastructure.